temcdrm/emthub/cim/README.md

 *IdentifiedObject.name* as the primary key, but this is not guaranteed to be unique in the CIM, not even within types.
 These queries will be changed to use *IdentifiedObject.mRID* as the primary key.
-Do not base new Python code or SPARQL queries on the examples in this repository, until this notice is removed.:construction:
+Do not base new Python code or SPARQL queries on the examples in this repository, until this notice is removed. :construction:

 For example, to process the _IEEE39_ network, invoke the following steps in order: